camronjacobson/clean_pipeline/README.md

 ## Executive Summary

 This document presents a sophisticated radio frequency spectrum optimization system that addresses one of the most challenging problems in telecommunications engineering: the efficient allocation of limited radio spectrum among multiple broadcasting stations.
-Our solution employs advanced computational geometry, constraint programming, and optimization algorithms to achieve remarkable efficiency—successfully assigning frequencies to 2,000 FM radio stations using only 17 unique channels, representing a 117.6x frequency reuse factor.
+My solution employs advanced computational geometry, constraint programming, and optimization algorithms to achieve remarkable efficiency—successfully assigning frequencies to 2,000 FM radio stations using only 17 unique channels, representing a 117.6x frequency reuse factor.

-The system demonstrates that through intelligent modeling of directional antenna patterns and geographic interference constraints, we can achieve spectrum utilization rates previously thought impossible at this scale.
+The system demonstrates that through intelligent modeling of directional antenna patterns and geographic interference constraints, I achieved spectrum utilization rates previously thought impossible at this scale.
 This report details the mathematical foundations, algorithmic innovations, and engineering decisions that enable this performance.

 ---